Roger Hirst

-Roger Charles Hirst (born July 1960) is an English politician, the current Police, Fire, and Crime Commissioner for Essex, representing the Conservative Party.
+Roger Charles Hirst is an English politician, the current Police, Fire, and Crime Commissioner for Essex, representing the Conservative Party.
 He was elected to the post on 5 May 2016, succeeding the previous incumbent, Nick Alston.
-He was re-elected in 2021.
+He was re-elected in 2021 and 2024.

 Mr Hirst was a Cabinet Member for Essex County Council, and Deputy Leader of Brentwood Borough Council ("BBC"), until he stood down to focus on the PCC campaign.
-He was first elected as a BBC councillor for the ward of Hutton South in an 2009 by election.
+He was first elected as a BBC councillor for the ward of Hutton South in a 2009 by election.